-why does “nut nazi” sound so wrong?
+Why does “nut nazi” sound so wrong?

-further proof, if any was needed, that songs just happen, and i just stand there with a net waiting to catch them.
+Further proof, if any was needed, that songs just happen, and I just stand there with a net waiting to catch them.

-i must pause from the usual randomness to thank travis for recommending uline to me. you wouldn’t believe how difficult it is to find clear cd jewel cases and clear trays that don’t have stupid bumpy shit on them somewhere. you definitely can’t find them anywhere around here. i routinely have to order them, only to be confronted with cd cases that are not actually clear. it’s a small thing, but when something that’s supposed to be completely devoid of defining marks (aside from the little “compact disc” logo that is always visible on the cd tray) has clearly visible raised circular bumps all over the place, it makes me want to smash the cd case with my fist and then write some lyrics using the resulting blood as ink.
+I have to pause from the usual randomness to thank Travis for recommending ULINE to me.
+You wouldn’t believe how difficult it is to find clear CD jewel cases and clear trays that don’t have annoying bumpy designs on them somewhere.
+You can’t find them anywhere around here.
+I always have to order them, only to be confronted with CD cases that aren’t clear everywhere.
+It’s a small thing, but when something that’s supposed to be devoid of any defining marks (aside from the little “compact disc” logo that’s always visible on the CD tray) has some very visible raised circular bumps all over the place, it makes me want to smash the CD cases with my fist and then write some lyrics using the blood as ink.

 A pretty restrained reaction, I know.
 I should vent a little more.

 Thanks to Travis, I can now order insane amounts of CD cases and trays that have no ugly circles on them, and they get here fast.
 And no more blood is spilled over plastic that is not-as-advertised.
 Huzzah, I say.